 Take their commission for brokering the transaction.

-If the gig platform connects consumers with service providers to complete tasks, then payment can also sit in a digital wallet until both parties are satisfied with the work.
+If the gig platform connects consumers with service providers to complete tasks, then payment can also sit in a wallet structure until both parties are satisfied with the work.

-Property management platforms help landlords and real estate developers better manage their cash flows with technology.
-It’s common to see these tools used not only to help collect rent but also store and disperse payments for multiple costs, including:
+Property management platforms help landlords and real estate developers better manage their cash flows with payment technology.
+It’s common to see these tools used not only to help collect rent but also disburse payments for multiple costs, including: